manuel-serrano/hiphop/doc/api.md

 Attributes and children of the node:

-* An expression or a signal name.
-* `pre` (optional, if signal name is given): test the presence of the signal at the previous instant.
+* A delay expression.
 * An optional counter expression.
 * Take at least one child.

-The body of the Every statement is instantaneously started each time the expression is true, or the signal is present.
+The body of the Every statement is instantaneously started at each instant where the delay expression elapses.
 However, on the first instant, the body of Every is never started.

 In the following example, `O` is not be emitted at the first instant.
 It is emitted on the following instants if `I` is present: